 That’s pretty confident.
 Or more to the point, that’s pretty deluded.
-Apart from his utter devotion to the sad image a bloke nailed to a cross he seems to believe in the “resurgence of christianity” in this country.
+Apart from his utter devotion to the sad image of a bloke nailed to a cross he seems to believe in the “resurgence of Christianity” in this country.
 I don’t think so.
 And “takeover by Islam”… that won’t happen either.
 Just as Rome declined and the cult of guilt rose so it will fall from the grace that it forced itself into.

 And don’t forget that Green was the man who led the protests against “Jerry Springer the Opera”.
 If you recall, that was an episode in our social history where it was NOT OK to have a coloured chap in a nappy depicting Jesus but it WAS OK to issue death threats against TV Executives for airing the show.